wsong1985/UFOs/README.md

 - **Suggested improvements:**

-  - _**Recommendation 1: Expand the database to include the UFO sighting events worldwide.**_
+  - _**Recommendation 1: Expand the database to include UFO sighting events worldwide.**_

-  - _**Recommendation 2: Improve compatibility for searching function to ensure the keywords would be recognized in all formats.**_
+  - _**Recommendation 2: Improve compatibility for the searching function to ensure the keywords are recognized in all formats.**_